TypeRocket/docs/v5/custom-resources.md

 ---

+*Pro Only: This is a Pro only extension feature.*

 ## Getting Started

-*Note: All your custom resources need to have unique names and can not share a name with a post type or taxonomy.
+*Note: All your custom resources need to have unique names and cannot share a name with a post type or taxonomy.
 If you break this rule, you might encounter issues.*

 Custom resources are the way you access and manage custom database tables.